serverless/blog/posts/2019-8-21-deploy-serverless-cdn-with-serverless-components.md

     domain: cdn.example.com
 ```

 Please note that your domain (`example.com` in this example) must have been purchased via AWS Route53 and available in your AWS account.
-For advanced users, you may also purchase it else where, then configure the name servers to point to an AWS Route53 hosted zone.
+For advanced users, you may also purchase it elsewhere, then configure the name servers to point to an AWS Route53 hosted zone.
 How you do that depends on your registrar.

 To deploy your custom domain, just run `serverless` again: